As leaders evolve and adjust to life after a global pandemic, there’s a clear strategic priority for 2023: driving talent and leadership capability.

 Yet real flexibility doesn’t stem from the HR policy – it starts with a clear view of business and workforce outcomes.

-Co-creating a solid set of OKRs (Objectives and Key Results) provides the platform for working out the activities that need to be done.
-Rather than thinking about whether a whole job can be done from home or not, breakdown the activities within it and work through how, where and when might be the best way to get each one done.
+Co-creating a solid set of OKRs (Objectives and Key Results) provides the platform for working out the activities to be done.
+Firstly, breakdown the activities within a job, rather than thinking about whether a whole job can be done from home or not.
+Secondly, work through how, where and when might be the best way to get each one done.

 “Encourage teams to experiment with different ways of working, and share that learning across the organisation”

-Provide leaders and their teams with timely information and devolve decision making as much as possible to stay ahead of the change curve.
+Provide leaders and their teams with timely information.
+Devolve decision making as much as possible to stay ahead of the change curve.

-COVID-19 has undoubtedly changed the way we work.
+As a result of COVID-19, the way we work has completely changed.
 It has meant that many individuals require different skills to successfully carry out their job in the ‘new normal’.
-On top of these issues remain the continuing challenges of developing diverse leadership teams, adapting the employee lifecycle and focussing on the employee experience.
+The key challenges are developing diverse leadership teams, adapting the employee lifecycle and focussing on the employee experience.

 Turn insight into action

 Now’s the time to support your Leaders with immediate tools at low cost.
-At My Leadership Strengths, we’re uniquely positioned to address the challenges with identifying skills gaps and managing change in these uncertain times.
+At My Leadership Strengths, we’re able to address the challenges with identifying skills gaps and managing change in these uncertain times.

-We’ve used our years of experience and research into the key behaviours that modern leaders need, to build our Quick Prioritisation Tool (QPT) – a digital self-assessment survey, which provides participants with a tailored leadership development report once completed.
-It enables participants to rate their own effectiveness and identify their development priorities.
-It can be used by any leader or aspiring leader to plan their development in their current role or prepare for a future role.
+We’ve used our years of leadership development experience to build our Quick Prioritisation Tool (QPT).
+It is a digital self-assessment and feedback survey, which provides participants with a tailored leadership development report.
+Participants rate their own effectiveness and identify their development priorities.
+Any leader or aspiring leader can use it to develop in their current role or prepare for a future role.
 The QPT report includes practical development content to drive on the job learning.

 “The reports have enabled the team to shape our organisational development programme for the remainder of the year“NHS Federation Manager